-- ✓ English Proficiency and Other Academic Concerns
+✓ English Proficiency and Other Academic Concerns

 - ✓ Students with Disabilities

 - ✓ Academic Honesty

-- ✓ Emergency Notification
+✓ Emergency Notification

-- ✓ Continuity of Academic Instruction for a Pandemic or Emergency
+✓ Continuity of Academic Instruction for a Pandemic or Emergency

-- ✓ Family Educational Rights and Privacy Act of 1974 (FERPA)
+✓ Family Educational Rights and Privacy Act of 1974 (FERPA)

-- ✓ Dropguard
+✓ Starfish

 TIMES FOR ALL DUE DATES ARE 5PM ON THE LAST DAY SPECIFIED FOR A TOPIC/UNIT.
-FOR INSTANCE, CHAPTER 11 STUDY GUIDE AND QUIZ ARE DUE AT 5PM CST ON June 1st.
+FOR INSTANCE, CHAPTER 11 STUDY GUIDE AND QUIZ ARE DUE AT 5PM CST ON June 4th.
 Exams are due by 5pm CST on dates listed below.
-Exams will be closed 2 days AFTER the due date for the materials covered in the exam.
-For example, Exam 1 is due on or before June 10th, while chapter 12 is due June 8th.
+Exams will be closed 2 days AFTER the due date for the materials covered in the exam or as specified in the schedule.
+For example, Exam 1 is due on or before June 11th, while chapter 12 is due June 9th.
 Do NOT wait until the last minute to access/submit your materials.
 If you wait until the last minute and run into submission issues, you will be given credit for what is or is not submitted, even if there are technology issues.
 It is best to try finish the assignment at least 1 day before the due dates to ensure you do not have any issues.
 LATE WORK WILL NOT BE ACCEPTED.

-Tentative Course Schedule
+DUE DATE Tentative Course Schedule